GSabadini/gsabadini/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on BoaCompra by PagSeguro
 - 🌱 I'm currently learning Golang, software architecture and code design
 - 👯 I’m looking to collaborate on Golang projects
 - 💬 Ask me about anything